ocean-tracking-network/node-manager-training/_episodes/10_The Push.md

 ## What is the Push Schedule?

 Push events happen **three** times a year.
 They start on the third Thursday of the "push month" which are February, June, and October.
 This date is the cut-off date for all data-loading: no records can be loaded after this.
+Please aim to have all tickets ready for verification **1 week** before this date.

 With the increased number of Nodes joining the Pushes, we are announcing the schedule for the next year.
 Please prepare in advance and mark your calendars.